open-compensation-token-license/license-token-website/wikisrc/open-source-project-funding-trends.md

 In recent years, several trends have emerged that are changing the way open source projects secure funding:

 - **[Open Collective](https://opencollective.com/)**: A platform designed to make it easy for open source projects to receive and manage funds transparently.
 It provides a legal and financial framework for contributors to donate and for projects to operate.
 - **[GitHub Sponsors](https://github.com/sponsors)**: Allows developers to fund their work through recurring sponsorships from individuals or organizations.
 This model encourages developers to focus on open source work knowing they can receive financial support directly related to their contributions.
+For more details, see [what is GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - **[Patreon](https://www.patreon.com/)**: While primarily used by artists and content creators, Patreon has also been utilized by open source developers as a means to secure recurring funding from supporters in exchange for exclusive updates, early access, or recognition.

 These platforms have democratized the funding process, making it easier for projects and developers to connect with potential funders and receive support.
 For more strategies, check out [open source project funding strategies](https://www.license-token.com/wiki/open-source-project-funding-strategies).